plepe/overpass-layer/README.md

 Options:
 * overpass: An OverpassFrontend object (defaults to the global variable `overpass`)
 * style: An object, styling the result.
-E.g.: { weight: 2, fillColor: 'red' }
+E.g.: { weight: 2, fillColor: 'red' } or a style function.
+The function will be passed the OverpassObject object and should return the style.
 * minZoom: Show layer only from the given zoom level (default: 16)
 * maxZoom: Show layer only up to the given zoom level (default: no limit)